Basics of Follicular Lymphoma

 Support for this patient education program was provided by Genentech.

-This new program, created in partnership with The Leukemia & Lymphoma Society, will share valuable information with patients and caregivers managing Follicular Lymphoma.
+This program, created in partnership with The Leukemia & Lymphoma Society, shares valuable information with patients and caregivers managing Follicular Lymphoma.

 Join us to learn more about the available treatments for Follicular Lymphoma, and to find supportive resources and information for ongoing self‐care.

-The live session will include interactive polling, real-time Q&A, and an expert panel featuring specialists from Weill Cornell Medicine, Memorial Sloan Kettering Cancer Center, The Leukemia & Lymphoma Society, and patients who are living with Follicular Lymphoma.
+The session includes an expert panel featuring specialists from Weill Cornell Medicine, Memorial Sloan Kettering Cancer Center, The Leukemia & Lymphoma Society, and patients who are living with Follicular Lymphoma.